University of Minnesota Old Campus Historic District: Wulling Hall, 1892

-Originally built as Medical Hall, it contained the University's Medical School.
+Originally built as Medical Hall, it contained the university's Medical School.
 In 1906, it was renamed as Millard Hall after the Medical School's first dean, Perry Millard, who died the same year.
 In 1912, the Medical School relocated and the College of Pharmacy took its place the next year.
-The building became known as Pharmacy Hall until being officially renamed as Wulling Hall in 1942, after the College's first dean, Frederick J. Wulling.
+The building became known as Pharmacy Hall until being officially renamed as Wulling Hall in 1942, after the college's first dean, Frederick J. Wulling.
 The College of Pharmacy moved to Appleby Hall in 1960.
-Today, Wulling Hall houses some offices belonging to the College of Education and Human Development, specifically the Office of Teacher Education.
+Today, Wulling Hall houses some offices belonging to the College of Education and Human Development, as well as the university's new Center for Sales & Leadership Education.